 The young person will actively avoid, and clearly dislikes, tasks and activities that demand sustained concentration and thought.

-Teachers and parents complain that the child always manages to loose things.
+Teachers and parents complain that the child always manages to lose things.
 This becomes particularly apparent with respect to school essentials like pens, pencils etc. but they will also be mislaying items precious to them such as toys.

 The child is easily distracted; when observed, they appear to turn toward movement and noise.
 The child appears to be over alert.